top of page

 HN_icons-04.png

-↘ Research Directions
+↘ Research highlights

-* Denotes equal contribution ✉️ Denotes corresponding author
+* denotes equal contribution; ✉️ denotes corresponding author

-Controllable enhancement and reduction of charge density waves mediated by phase competition
+Bidirectional ultrafast control of charge density waves mediated by phase competition

 Coexisting and competing phases not only exhibit sensitivity to static tuning parameters such as pressure, electric field, magnetic field, and chemical doping, but also demonstrate remarkable susceptibility to ultrafast manipulation via light pulses.
 The intricate competition between coexisting CDWs can lead to rich phenomena, offering unique opportunities for phase manipulation through electromagnetic stimuli.